 3 Myths about What it Means to be Strong

 More factually, strength is the ability to feel emotions and release them appropriately.
 It takes incredible vulnerability to cry, alone and/or in front of others.
 It allows us to work through our feelings.
 Although repressing, avoiding, and suppressing our feelings are coping mechanisms that have a purpose, they should not be our default mechanisms.
 That is not strength—it’s avoidance!

 Well, come on, we all complain!!
 Wallowing in self-pity is different than complaining about unpleasant circumstances for a period of time.
 Complaining appropriately can allow us to practice acceptance of our circumstances and plan for our next step.
 And sometimes, it just feels good to let it out!!

 Myth #3: Strong people aren’t anxious.

 Instead, people who exhibit strength have, like most, wavering confidence.
 There are so many choices in life and so many things that are uncertain.
-Strength involves being able to choose a path, relish in its successes, and/or practice self-forgiveness when the path leads to a dead end.
+Strength involves being able to choose a path, relish in its successes, and/or practice acceptance and self-forgiveness when the path leads to a dead end.

 Why are these myths a problem?
 People who acknowledge and express pain, even while demonstrating resiliency, might feel weak and might assume this means they are weak.
 Strength is about being adaptable to change, recognizing and expressing needs, learning from mistakes, persevering when things get tough, and finding meaning and purpose in adverse times.